-So Why Do We Study Roman Numerals?
+Why We Learn Roman Numerals

-The kindly slave could not bring himself to kill the infants so he set them adrift in a basket on the river Tiber.
-Downstream the children were discovered by a ‘she wolf’ who had recently lost her cubs.
-The wolf rescued the boys from the river and suckled (fed) them.
-Soon after this a shepherd named Faustulus took the boys home and raised them as his own.
+The Roman God of War (Mars) had twin sons Romulus and Remus to the priestess Rhea Silvia.
+This upset the evil king of the day so he had her imprisoned.
+The evil king then ordered a slave to kill the babies.
+The kind-hearted slave could not bring himself to do this so he set them adrift in a basket on the river Tiber.
+The children floated downstream until they were discovered by a ‘she wolf’ who had recently lost her cubs.
+The wolf rescued the boys and suckled (fed) them.
+Soon after this a good shepherd named Faustulus took the boys home and raised them as his own.

 Take Me Back to the Roman Numerals Homepage